Purchasing fewer new products

 In England, some grocery items are now labeled with their "carbon footprints."

 Balance carbon emissions by purchasing offsets that go to efforts like planting trees or investing in alternative energy.

 Using certified wood products

-Furniture, veneers, flooring and lumber from unmanaged tropical rainforests contribute to deforestation.
+Furniture, veneers, flooring, and lumber from unmanaged tropical rain forests contributes to deforestation.

 Choosing recycled goods